yelghali/prompt-based-tutorial-AKS/README.md

 ##  Extending the capabilities of your AKS cluster
   - How to use Open Service Mesh and Dapr to add service mesh features to your applications?
+  - Can you provide an example of how to use Open Service Mesh or Dapr with AKS to add service mesh features to an application?
   - How to use cluster extensions and GitHub Actions to automate and enhance your cluster operations?
   - How to use advanced networking and ingress options to connect your cluster to other Azure resources and the internet?